kvanh/Keyboard-Maestro-Pushover-Notifications/README.md

 information on creating an application token.

 ## Installation
+- Browse to the folder "~/Library/Application Support/Keyboard Maestro/Keyboard Maestro Actions"
-- If it does not already exist, create the folder "~/Library/Application Support/Keyboard Maestro/Keyboard Maestro Actions"
+	- If it does not already exist, create it
 - Create the folder "Pushover Notifications" in the Keyboard Maestro Actions folder
 - Copy the files into the folder
 - _Edit the PushoverNotification.scpt file_